You don’t put your plates on the ground at mealtime, so why do you make your dog eat off the floor?

 Known by a variety of names, including gastric dilation and volvulus (GDV) and gastric torsion, bloat is an emergency medical condition that occurs when a dog’s stomach rotates along its axis, literally twisting itself so that gases and fluids become trapped in the stomach.

-Bloat typically requires immediate surgery, as well as supportive measures to treat the animal’s shock.
+Canine bloat typically requires immediate surgery, as well as supportive measures to treat the animal’s shock.
 Complications are common, and even dogs that receive prompt treatment may ultimately pass away, making bloat a very scary situation.